 In 2005, a landmark study published in the Journal of Vertebral Subluxation (JVSR) found evidence that chiropractic care can reduce oxidative stress within the body.

 Thiols are compounds within the body that act as antioxidants, reacting with free radicals to neutralize them.
-Serum amounts of thiols report scientists of Biomedical Diagnostic Research, Inc reflect DNA’s ability to mend itself, and can be used to measure aging and disease status.
+Serum amounts of thiols reported by scientists of Biomedical Diagnostic Research, Inc reflect DNA’s ability to mend itself and can be used to measure aging and disease status.

-In a 2003 study published in the Journal of Anti Aging Medicine, the scientists found low serum thiol levels with nine distinct categories of disorder and human disease in people.
+In a 2003 study published in the Journal of Anti-Aging Medicine, scientists found low serum thiol levels with nine distinct categories of disorder and human disease in people.

-After qualifying for age, gender as well as the usage of nutritional supplements, the participants that received chiropractic care for 2 or more years that were healthy had higher serum thiol levels than people that have disorder.
-Some of the chiropractic patients had serum thiol levels higher than what is linked with wellness that is ordinary.
+After qualifying for age, gender, and the usage of nutritional supplements, the healthy participants who received chiropractic care for 2 or more years had higher serum thiol levels than those with the disorder.
+Some of the chiropractic patients had serum thiol levels higher than what is linked with wellness, which is ordinary.

 Chiropractor Dr. Christopher Kent explained: “Oxidative tension, metabolically creating free radicals, is a broadly accepted theory of how we age and grow ailment.”

-”Going through life,“ we experience chemical, physical and psychological stress.
+”Going through life,“ we experience chemical, physical, and psychological stress.
 These pressures change the function of the body’s nervous system.
-We hypothesized that oxidative stress could affect and DNA repair on a cellular level.”
+We hypothesized that oxidative stress could affect DNA repair on a cellular level.”

 “Chiropractic care seems to improve the power of the entire body to adapt to anxiety,” concluded Kent.